Pateros Volunteer Fire & Rescue Brigade from Philippines – 10th Year Anniversary

 The Pateros Volunteer Fire & Rescue Brigade or “Pateros Volunteers” was created in 2006 and was founded by its four original members.
-These four came from other volunteer organizations but decided to establish one in Pateros since there wasn’t any existing volunteer group there and it so happens that three of them can trace their ancestry back to Pateros.
+There wasn’t any existing volunteer group in Pateros.
+So, they decided to establish one there, even if they cam form other volunteer organizations.

-The group further expounded on their Emergency Medical capabilities by serving as event medics for sporting events, concerts, town celebrations, feast days, or when invited by companies or other volunteer groups to augment their own manpower complement for similar events.
-Again the group supports its own needs through each member’s contribution from his own pocket in buying the necessary medical supplies and equipment or through donations from the local community and even from some kind hearted individuals from abroad.
+The group further expounded on their Emergency Medical capabilities by serving as event medics for sporting events, concerts, town celebrations or feast days.
+Also they are invited by companies or other volunteer groups to augment their own manpower complement for similar events.
+Again, the group supports its own needs through each member, who contributes in buying the necessary supplies and equipment.
+This comes through donations from the local community and even from some kind hearted individuals from abroad.
 The group even improvised some of their own equipment such as spine boards, splints, and even triangular bandages made from surplus textiles from local clothing manufacturer.

-competence by continuously attending trainings for firefighting, first aid, and even rope rescue techniques, disaster preparedness and urban search and rescue.
-The most senior officers also conduct trainings for the local community and have even been invited by private corporations and other volunteer units to stand as guest instructors, resource persons, or subject matter experts for their chosen specializations.
+Despite these challenges, the group continues to adhere to the standard of safety and competence.
+This happened thanks to training for firefighting, first aid, and even rescue techniques, disaster preparedness and urban SAR.
+The most senior officers also conduct training for the local community.
+They have even been invited by private corporations and other volunteer units to stand as guest instructors.

 As the years progressed the name of the group has become more well-known not only in the local community but to the Volunteer Community at large as the group responded to fire alarms and requests for assistance outside of the boundaries of Pateros.
 The group also undertook operations during times of natural disasters most notably in the annual arrival of the Typhoon season that brings about property damage due to flooding and destruction of infrastructure and disruption of local utilities.

-Through the group’s collective efforts, they were also able to acquire a second, much larger fire truck to call their own and was designated as “Pateros Engine”.
-It was officially unveiled and introduced to the public during the celebration of their anniversary which also included the awarding of individual and group citations and achievements as well as the “Badge Pinning Ceremony” or the installation of the Official Unit Badge to each member
+Through the group’s collective efforts, they were also able to acquire a second fire truck.
+It was designated as “Pateros Engine”.
+It was officially unveiled and introduced to the public during the celebration of their anniversary.
+This also included the awarding of individual and group citations and achievements as well as the “Badge Pinning Ceremony” or the installation of the Official Unit Badge to each member.